rizvan93/snake/README.md

 ### _Testing_

 A testing script was also implemented using Mocha and Chai libraries.
 This script tests and documents the expected input and outputs for the various functions used for this game.
 Functions manipulating the Document Object Model were not tested in this script.
-See the [test resuls here](https://rizvan93.github.io/snake/testing.html).
+See the [test results here](https://rizvan93.github.io/snake/testing.html).

 ## Future Developments & Improvements